Repairs & Maintenance

 General repairs are repairs required to fix relatively minor damage or maintain the property.
 A tenant is required to inform their landlord/agent of the need for repairs within 7 days of that need arising.

 The landlord/agent is required to carry out the repairs within 28 days (or 7 days in a boarding house).
-The landlord/agent is not required to repair problems that are the fault of the tenant or that existed before the beginning of the tenancy.
+The landlord/agent is not required to repair problems that are the fault of the tenant.

 If an item cannot be repaired, it is to be replaced with an item that serves the same primary function and functions to a similar standard as the original item before it needed to be repaired.